norwegian to english translator app

 norway to english translation

 There are many great mobile apps available to help you learn Norwegian.
 Some favorites include Duolingo, Babbel, and Busuu.
-These apps can help you learn the basics of the language and build up your vocabulary.
+These apps can help you learn the language basics and build up your vocabulary.
 They also come in handy when you need to translate a word or phrase quickly.
 What’s even better is that most of these apps have both free and paid subscriptions.
 The paid subscriptions typically provide more advanced learning materials and translations.
-The cost ranges from $4.99 per month for Busuu’s subscription service to $59.99 per year for Babbel’s premium service.
+The cost ranges from $4.99 monthly for Busuu’s subscription service to $59.99 annually for Babbel’s premium service.
 For those looking to save money, consider using the trial period (which typically lasts three months) before committing to one app.

-If you find that the app isn’t meeting your needs, try out another one until you find something that suits you best.
+If the app isn’t meeting your needs, try another one until you find something that suits you best.
 One downside with many of these apps is that they don’t give you any time frame on how long it will take to learn Norwegian.
-It all depends on how much time you’re willing to put into the process.
+It all depends on how much time you will put into the process.
 Most estimates range between six months and two years, but it will vary depending on your background knowledge of languages and other factors.
-However, if you commit yourself to learning a few phrases every day, then it shouldn’t take too long at all!
+However, it shouldn’t take too long if you commit to learning a few phrases daily!

 norsk language translation